 Will There Be an Outer Banks Season 2?

 So what now?
 Will there be an Outer Banks season 2 at Netflix?
 Are John and Sarah truly going to beat Ward to The Bahamas and steal that treasure, or will Ward, Rafe and the family be there - surprised to see John B and Sarah show up?

-Jonas and Josh Pate, along with Shannon Burke, the co-creators have envisioned the show as a 4-season novel, so it would seem that, Netflix willing, there will be much more in store.
+Jonas and Josh Pate, along with Shannon Burke, the co-creators have envisioned the show as a 4-season novel, so now that Netflix has officilially greenlit the second season, there will be much more in store.

 Jonas Pate told Entertainment Weekly that before [season 1] ever released, Netflix had given them the approval to write some [season 2] scripts, so they've already been working on that for a few months, indicating that the co-creators have always seen OBX as more than a single season.